sap-tutorials/Tutorials/tutorials/odata-dd-2-resources/odata-dd-2-resources.md

 manifested, with the document URLs, each of which:

 - describes a specific part of the overall OData standard
-- tied to a particular specification lifecycle stage
+- is tied to a particular specification lifecycle stage
 - is in a format indicated in the URL

 Now, as a final step in learning about the OData standards resources, we should